RishabhSharma333/SortVisuals/README.md

-## Status
+## Status and future additions
-1:Quick sort and Shell sort still to add.
+1:Adding Quick and Shell sort exercises.
+2:May be placing an element back to its original position if placed at wrong place.

+## Technology used
+1:Angular 8
+2:Angular Material (CDK,Hammer js,CDK Drag and Drop)
+3:Html
+4:Css
+5:Algorithms

 ## Development server